 As a Kansas City heating and air conditioning company, your comfort is our priority.
-You probably don’t think about your heating or cooling unit until there’s a problem or when you pay your utility bill but at All Weather Heating and Air Conditioning, our goal is to not only make you feel comfortable inside your home or office year-round, but comfortable as a homeowner.
+You probably don't think about your heating or cooling unit until there's a problem or when you pay your utility bill but at AWHAC Heating and Cooling, our goal is to not only make you feel comfortable inside your home or office year-round, but comfortable as a homeowner.
 Here are just some tips and facts that can save you money and time.

 Money Saving Tips For Your Home

 According to the U.S. Department of Energy, "Heating and cooling account for about 56% of the energy use in a typical U.S. home."
 The transition period between the beginning of fall and the first days of cold weather is the perfect time to evaluate your home's energy efficiency, check your home's weather resiliency, and service your heating system.